 The free mermaid show occurs daily, and showtimes can be viewed via the link.

-Seven Magic Mountains: An outdoor display of art comprised of 7 stacks of colorful rocks is free to access and is located just 10 minutes south of Las Vegas on I-15.
+Seven Magic Mountains: An outdoor display comprised of 7 stacks of colorful rocks Seven Magic Mountains is free to explore and a short 20 minutes south of Las Vegas on I-15.

-After scoping out the factory, stroll the 3-acre cactus garden which features over 300 species of plants.
+After touring the factory, stroll the 3-acre cactus garden which features over 300 species of plants.

-Unfortunately, the shop isn’t walkable from resorts on the Strip, but can be reached by taking the Deuce bus which offers service from the Strip to Downtown Las Vegas.
+While the shop isn’t walkable from resorts on the Strip or Fremont Street, it can be reached by taking the Deuce bus which offers service from the Strip to Downtown Las Vegas.

 Count’s Kustoms: Snag a free tour of the shop made famous by Pawn Stars and view their showroom Monday – Friday from 9 am to 5 pm and 10 am to 5 pm on weekends.

-There you have it, a complete list of free things to do in Las Vegas.
-Although prices seem to be on the rise across the board, there are still plenty of free activities to be found!
+There you have it, a complete list of free activities in Las Vegas.
+Although prices seem to be on the rise across the board, there are still plenty of freebies to be found!

 I’m a former software salesman turned Vegas aficionado.
 While the craps table is my preferred habitat, I pull myself away to explore new attractions, shows, restaurants, and outdoor activities around Las Vegas with the intent of sharing my experiences.